Garden design for beginners

 Learn the creative processes used to design gardens.
 You will be exploring the formal elements of garden design and methods of producing a successful garden plan.
 You will participate in group workshops and independent projects, including drawing plans and elevations, research and mood boards, and dipping your toe into the limitless and luxuriant world of planting!

 - The form and function of design elements

-- Bubble plans of several different garden surveys
+- Bubble plans of a garden survey

 - Different methods of conveying your ideas from online mood boards to elevation drawings